JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

   a.
 Domain Check: a generic filter used to control the maximum height one wants to assimilate RO observation.Default value is 50 km.

   b.
 ROobserror: A RO specific filter. use generic filter class to apply observation error method.
+More information on this filter is found in the :doc:`observation uncertainty documentation <obserrors>`
          options: NBAM, NRL,ECMWF, and more to come.
 (NBAM is default)

   c.
 Background Check: the background check for RO can use either the generic one (see the filter documents) or the  RO specific one based on the NBAM implementation in GSI.